angelosalatino/cso-classifier/README.md

 ### v2.3.1

 Bug Fix.
 Added some exception handles.
 **Notice:** *Please note that during the upload of this version on Pypi (python index), we encountered some issues.
 We can't guarantee this version will work properly.
 To this end, we created a new release: v2.3.2.
-Use this one, please.
+Use this last one, please.
 Apologies for any inconvenience.*

 ### v2.3
 This new release contains a bug fix and the latest version of the CSO ontology.